Skip to main content

 No. You must schedule a Math Placement Assessment (proctored attempt) inTesting Services.

 As you work in the Prep and Learning Module, you will see progress reports that indicate your current knowledge level.
-Once you are satisfied with your progress, you can schedule a proctored Math Placement Assessment Testing Services.
+Once you are satisfied with your progress, you can schedule a Math Placement Assessment in Testing Services.

 Testing Services at testingservices@jccc.edu or phone 913-469-4439.